 The Sac Metro Air District has adopted and implemented several control measures to reduce PM and NOX emissions, including control measures for fugitive dust, wood burning devices, agricultural burning, and combustion equipment.
 In addition, the District has applied RACT rules to existing PM10 and NOX sources, which will directly reduce fugitive dust, combustion particulates, and the secondary formation of atmospheric ammonium nitrates, a significant component of secondary PM10.
-No new control measures are predicted to maintain the PM10 NAAQS throughout the second 10-year maintenance period.
+No new control measure commitments are included in the Second MP since the existing control measures are predicted to maintain the PM10 NAAQS throughout the second 10-year maintenance period.